scipy/scipy/doc/source/tutorial/ndimage.rst

     in the case of a correlation: the result is shifted in the opposite directions.}

-    The function :func:`convolve` implements multi-dimensional convolution of the input array with a given kernel.
+    The function :obj:`convolve` implements multi-dimensional convolution of the input array with a given kernel.

     {A convolution is essentially a correlation after mirroring the